tbrlpld/laces/README.md

 Nice.
 But, still not very useful, as the name is still hardcoded — in the component method instead of the template, but hardcoded nonetheless.

-### Some more useful context examples

-Let's have look at some more useful examples of how to pass context to the component template.

-#### Using the component's constructor
+#### Using class properties

-Component are just normal Python classes and objects.
+When considering how to make the context of our components more useful, it's helpful to remember that components are just normal Python classes and objects.
+So, you are basically free to get the context data into the component in any way you like.
-That means, we can pass arguments to the constructor and use them in the component's methods.
+For example, we can pass arguments to the constructor and use them in the component's methods, like `get_context_data`.

 ```python
 # my_app/components.py